 5. Keep Nails Short While They Recover

-Short nails break less and allow stronger nail growth to take over.
+Short nails break less and allow stronger new growth to replace damaged keratin.

 6. Add Nail-Strengthening Nutrients